Best Investment & Stock Research Apps

 Dividend tracking and income-focused portfolio management

 Stock Events has carved out a niche as the best dividend-focused portfolio tracker on mobile.
-The app provides a clear calendar view of upcoming dividends, earnings dates, and ex-dividend dates across your holdings.
-Portfolio tracking includes detailed dividend income projections, yield-on-cost calculations, and historical income charts that help you visualize your passive income growth over time.
+The app provides a clear calendar view of upcoming dividends, earnings dates, and ex-dividend dates across your holdings, all in a clean, mobile-first design that works beautifully rather than feeling like a desktop app squeezed onto a phone.
+Portfolio tracking includes detailed dividend income projections, yield-on-cost calculations, and historical income charts that help you visualize your passive income growth over time, with support for multiple portfolios and brokerages in one place.
+The core app is free, with a Premium tier available for additional features.
+The tradeoffs are scope-related: fundamental analysis tools are basic compared to dedicated research apps like TIKR or Koyfin, since Stock Events is built specifically around dividend tracking, and some features like multi-currency support require upgrading to Premium.

 Pros